Article 1. General points

 Article 12.Data protection

-Where the Supplier and/or Service-provider have access to personal data and/or access to the Client’s information system, an enhanced clause shall be automatically added to the STP and shall prevail over this article.
+Where the Supplier and/or Service Provider have access to personal data and/or access to the Client’s information system, an enhanced clause shall be automatically added to the STP and/or any other document of a contractual nature between the Parties and shall prevail over this article.

 Article 13.
 Intellectual property rights